anuragxel/roadwork-dataset/README.md

 ## Scripts and Models

 Baseline Models are provided at this [Google Drive](https://drive.google.com/file/d/1FbmIt24FfGu4kKMMp-IZUqS-jHt3Rshx/view?usp=sharing) link.
+Unzip `roadwork_baseline_models.zip` in the base directory and place all models in the `./models/` directory.

-Example scripts in the form of Jupyter Notebooks showing how to use the dataset and run the models and visualize the results.
-We have provided an `environment.yaml` to create a conda environment for running these models (except for `description-visualize.ipynb`).
+Example scripts are provided as Jupyter Notebooks showing how to use the dataset, run the models and visualize the results.
+We have provided an `environment.yaml` to create a conda environment for running these models.
+For `description-visualize.ipynb`, we instead provide `llava_environment.yaml` but suggest following the steps mentioned below.

 `explore-roadwork-data.ipynb`
 - **Description:** Visualizes and Explores ROADWork dataset and show simple usecases.